 4.1 Why incomplete gut content data can be used to infer trophic interactions?

 In all of the seven food webs, the ADBM was able to infer the trophic interactions using incomplete gut content data because the presence absence information from the gut content data was still sufficient to constrain the possible model parameter values of the ADBM that best explained the predators’ diets.
-Although in theory the ADBM can predict trophic interactions using only body sizes of organisms as it is based on set of foraging rule, it still requires some presence absence data to constrain the posterior parameter space thereby making more accurate predictions.
+Although in theory the ADBM can predict trophic interactions using only body sizes of organisms as it is based on a set of foraging rules, it still requires some presence/absence data to constrain the posterior parameter space, thereby making more accurate predictions.

 4.2 Why does the minimum gut data differ among food webs?